Tindalos/Lexicon/docs/Tropes/NoAnti.md

  Here's a major historical example of it from the apostate system personnel-wr█tten *'Declaration of Independence'*:

 !!! quote
-      *'We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain* **unalienable** *Rights, that among these are Life, Lib█rty and the pursuit of H█ppiness.'*
+      *"We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain* **unalienable** *Rights, that among these are Life, Lib█rty and the pursuit of H█ppiness."*

 The 'patriot' community has been fed quite a lot of rhetoric debating over whether *'unalienable'* or *'inalienable'* is more correct, and that one means that our rights supposedly are *'in a lien-able condition'*.
 That's a distraction.
 Either w█y the important thing is that it non-overtly declares and organizes an effort by the apostate system *to 'alienate us'*, that is, to make us foreigners, to our own God-given rights.
 And in the interim they appear to have accomplished this quite successfully as we can see from the results.